Skip to content

 Component groups

-Each Component can refresh independently.
-But a physical device is usually several sub-systems on one unit — a water heater, three heating circuits, a set of sensors — and polling each one separately means many small Modbus reads where a few larger ones would do.
+A physical device is usually several sub-systems on one unit — a water heater, three heating circuits, a set of sensors.
+Polling each one separately means many small Modbus reads where a few larger ones would do.
+A group fetches adjacent registers from different components in the same Modbus call, and each component’s listeners still fire after the update.

 from modbus_connection.model import ComponentGroup